-If you’re trying to get a raise, for example, every step, from arriving every day on time, shaven, in a nice outfit, to studying at night school is a positive action.
+If you’re trying to get a raise, for example, every step, from arriving every day on time, shaven, in a nice outfit, to studying at night school, is a positive action.

 When you’re changing your life, every step, every decision to no longer wallow in your fear and misery is a bold step.

 3. Commit to taking three positive steps every.
 Single.
 Day.

 If after you’ve done your three steps for the day, you’re still on fire, hey, no one’s stopping you, Champ: keep knocking ‘em dead!

 On the other hand, if you’re giddy and exhausted, shake up a cocktail, put your face in a carton of Cherry Garcia and feel smug: you’ve earned that smugness.

 4. Get started as you are, before you’re ready to become the you of your dreams.

 (Oh, don’t even give me that look.)
 Many people seem to think that once they magically fall in love with themselves, all of the other aspects of their lives they loathe will presto! snap into place.

 However, me and my freeloading cats are stuck on Planet Earth, where, last time I checked, change comes only when you earn it.

-Change comes when you allow it.
-Changes comes when you commit to it, as you are, in tears, in frustration, despite being 10 pounds overweight, despite being hugely in debt, despite having a broken heart, despite not getting enough sleep: change happens when you fight for it.
+Changes come when you commit to it, as you are in tears, in frustration, despite being 10 pounds overweight, being hugely in debt, having a broken heart, and not getting enough sleep: change happens when you fight for it.

 I started my business with no business experience—did I mention I was a history major at Wellesley College, for god’s sake?

 People in Kansas and Kazakhstan have emailed me, letting me know that my Huffington Post articles have made them feel less alone and more hopeful.

-However: if, in the early days, I had decided I must do everything all at once, or that I had to wait until my life made more sense to save it…um, not so much.
+However: if in the early days, I had decided I must do everything all at once, or that I had to wait until my life made more sense to save it…um, not so much.

-I did what I could with the little I had, which, over time, allowed me to do more with more, creating the opportunities and experience my ambition required, out of the scraps and fear I currently had.
+I did what I could with the little I had, which, over time, allowed me to do more with more, creating the opportunities and experience my ambition required out of the scraps and fear I currently had.